ozgrozer/ai-renamer/readme.md

 ## Usage

-You need [Ollama](https://ollama.com/download) and at least one LLM (Llama, Gemma etc.) installed on your system
+You need to have [Ollama](https://ollama.com/download) and at least one LLM (Llama, Gemma etc.) installed on your system

 Run with NPX